 The major cities are different but special again, all with their own unique character.

-For more on Amalfi click here.
+For more about the Amalfi Coast click here.

 Venice - Amazingly unique, to truly experience Venice you need to get away from the tourist areas and wander through the myriad of tiny streets, criss crossing canals on ancient bridges - photographic opportunities at every corner.